ryanoley/ram/data/ram_sql_tables/gvkey_idc_mapping/README.md

 If there are values that have to be manually adjusted

-1. Run `mapping_verification.py -m` if there are maappings
+1. Run `mapping_verification.py -m` if there are mappings
 2. Run `mapping_verification.py -a` after to add those new mappings and clean the directory
 3. Run `make_mapping_table.py` to re-write to SQL Server Database